 - The Yale Medicine and Yale New Haven Transplantation Center is a world leader and pioneer in transplant and a referral center for the most complex cases.

-Most kidneys and livers used in transplantation come from individuals who have died, but this approach doesn’t provide enough organs for all the people who need them.
-All told, 118,000 people in the United States are on a waiting list for an organ, and many of them will wait years for a life-saving transplantation.
-That’s why it’s essential to increase the number of donations coming from people who are alive.
+Most kidneys and livers used in transplantation come from deceased donors, but this approach doesn’t provide enough organs for all the people who need them.
+All told, 118,000 people in the United States are on a waiting list for an organ, and many of them will wait years for a life-saving organ transplant.
+That’s why it’s essential to increase the number of liver and kidney donations from people who are alive.

 You can save a life and gain a wonderful sense of satisfaction by becoming a living organ donor.